-The summary of the SEA findings for each of the supply-side measures is provided in Figure 5.2.
+The summary of the SEA findings for each of the supply-side drought permit/order measures is provided in Figure 5.2, and for the supply-side drought actions in Figure 5.3.
 The assessment highlights that those measures with a lower significance of effect should be considered for earlier implementation and those measures with a greater significance of effects should be considered for implemented later if drought impacts intensify.
 Further details are provided in Appendix D.

-Figure 5.1 Visual evaluation matrix summary for demand-side measures
+Figure 5.1: Visual evaluation matrix summary for demand-side measures

-5 SEA To pics a nd Ob jective s Drought Management Measures Biodiversity, flora & fauna Population & human health Material assets & resource use Water Soil, geology & land use Air & climate Archaeology & cultural heritage Landscape Commentary 1.1 4 1 2.1 2.2 3.1 4.1 4 2 4 S 5.1 6.1 6.2 6.3 0 7.1 8.1 Reducing leakage This drought management measure would have minor adverse er of some cultural heritage assets due to construction and street w work activities would also have minor adverse effects associated GHG emissions.
-There would be minor beneficial effects on publ the water savings achieved from leakage reduction during period minor beneficial effects on resource use and climate change res This drought management measure would have no adverse effect Promoting water efficiency promoting water efficiency activities would not adversely interact Promoting water efficiency would have minor beneficial effects of through reduction in customer water use during periods of droug beneficial effects on a range of other SEA objectives resulting fm sources due to the reduced requirement to abstract water during The ban would have minor adverse effects across a range of the imposed on watering gardens, sports fields, private swimming po landscape and heritage site settings.
-There would be moderate a customers and on some livelihoods where small businesses are be affected by the ban.
-There would be minor adverse effects in Temporary use bans (TUBs) restrictions on dust suppression and watering of soils in gardens be minor beneficial effects on public health and the economy thr use during periods of drought.
-The ban would also have minor be objectives resulting from the alleviated pressure on water sources abstract water during periods of drought.
-Non-essential use bans (NEUBs) The drought order to implement a non-essential use ban would have watering of all gardens, sports fields, and similar amenities.
-Ther on some vulnerable customers and on the livelihoods of small bus water use.
-The ban would have minor adverse effects on the sett assets and landscapes, as well as on air quality due to further me activities.
-The drought order would have minor beneficial effects of through a reduction in customer use during periods of drought.
-T effects on a range of objectives resulting from the alleviated pres reduced requirement to abstract water during periods of drought Emergency drought order/emergency The emergency drought order would have major adverse effects functioning, livelihoods, vulnerable customers and recreation due water use.
-There would be moderate adverse effects on the settin heritage assets; and landscape and visual amenity resulting from would also be minor adverse effects air quality due to localised in plans lack of water for dust suppression activities.
-The emergency dro beneficial effects on public health and the economy through the water use during periods of drought.
-There would also be minor objectives resulting from the alleviated pressure on water sources abstract water during periods of drought.
+\$ SEA T opics a nd Ob jective S Drought Management Measures Biodiversity, Biodiversity, flora & fauna Population & human health Material assets & resource use Water Soil, geology & land use Air & climate Archaeology & cultural heritage Landscape Commentary 1.2 2.1 2.2 3.1 1 4.1 4.2 4.3 5.1 6.1 6.2 6.3 7.1 8.1 Reducing leakage This drought management measure would have minor adverse of some cultural heritage assets due to construction and street work activities would also have minor adverse effects associate GHG emissions.
+There would be minor beneficial effects on pu- the water savings achieved from leakage reduction during per minor beneficial effects on resource use and climate change Promoting water efficiency This drought management measure would have no adverse eff promoting water efficiency activities would not adversely intera Promoting water efficiency would have minor beneficial effect through reduction in customer water use during periods of dro beneficial effects on a range of other SEA objectives resulting Fromoting water enclency sources due to the reduced requirement to abstract water duri The ban would have minor adverse effects across a range of t imposed on watering gardens, sports fields, private swimming landscape and heritage site settings.
+There would be moderate customers and on some livelihoods where small businesses a be affected by the ban.
+There would be minor adverse effects Temporary use bans (TUBs) restrictions on dust suppression and watering of soils in garde be minor beneficial effects on public health and the economy use during periods of drought.
+The ban would also have minor objectives resulting from the alleviated pressure on water source abstract water during periods of drought.
+Non-essential use bans (NEUBs) The drought order to implement a non-essential use ban would watering of all gardens, sports fields, and similar amenities.
+Th on some vulnerable customers and on the livelihoods of small l water use.
+The ban would have minor adverse effects on the s assets and landscapes, as well as on air quality due to further activities.
+In through a re effects on a reduced rec activities.
+The drought order would have minor beneficial effect through a reduction in customer use during periods of drough effects on a range of objectives resulting from the alleviated pr reduced requirement to abstract water during periods of droug Emergency drought order/emergency The emergency drought order would have major adverse effect functioning, livelihoods, vulnerable customers and recreation of water use.
+There would be moderate adverse effects on the se heritage assets; and landscape and visual amenity resulting fro would also be minor adverse effects air quality due to localised plans lack of water for dust suppression activities.
+The emergency d beneficial effects on public health and the economy through th water use during periods of drought.
+There would also be mind objectives resulting from the alleviated pressure on water source abstract water during periods of drought.